CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

 VMware requires a VLAN per each type of traffic, for example, storage, vSAN, vMotion, or Overlay (TEP) traffic.
-This use case focus is only on the overlay VM to VM traffic and switches configurations.
+This use case focuses only on the overlay VM to VM traffic and switches configurations.

 {{%/notice %}}